-Tiny sutures (SOO-chers) or stitches that dissolve on their own will be placed under the skin.
+• Tiny sutures (SOO-chers) or stitches that dissolve on their own will be placed under the skin.

-- The incision will be covered by a simple dressing that you will be told when and how to change.
-When the incision is fully healed, most children have a small scar from the surgery. - The surgery will take between 30 minutes to 1 hour.
+• The incision will be covered by a simple dressing that you will be told when and how to change.
+When the incision is fully healed, your child will have a small scar from the surgery.